Wooden Chairs on a beach

 • Join the FedEx Retiree Club

-*The Path to Your Retirement guides are available for the following operating companies: FedEx Express (Federal Express Corporation, including team members residing in the U.S. Virgin Islands and Guam); FedEx Services (FedEx Corporate Services, Inc.); FedEx Corporate (FedEx Corporation); FedEx Custom Critical, Inc.; FedEx Forward Depots, Inc.; FedEx Freight Corporation; FedEx Freight, Inc.; FedEx Ground (FedEx Ground Package System, Inc. – excluding employees classified as package handlers and package handler parcel assistants); FedEx Logistics, Inc.; FedEx Office and Print Services, Inc.; FedEx Trade Networks Trade Services, LLC; and FedEx Trade Networks Transport & Brokerage, Inc..
+*The Path to Your Retirement guides are available for the following operating companies: FedEx Express (Federal Express Corporation, including team members residing in the U.S. Virgin Islands and Guam); FedEx Services (FedEx Corporate Services, Inc.); FedEx Corporate (FedEx Corporation); FedEx Custom Critical, Inc.; FedEx Forward Depots, Inc.; FedEx Freight Corporation; FedEx Freight, Inc.; FedEx Ground (FedEx Ground Package System, Inc.); FedEx Logistics, Inc.; FedEx Office and Print Services, Inc.; FedEx Trade Networks Trade Services, LLC; and FedEx Trade Networks Transport & Brokerage, Inc..

 What do I need to do to start my retirement benefits?